Inori/TinyDBR/README.md

 ## Memory Monitor
 TinyDBR ships with a memory access monitor which can monitor memory read/write with some limitations(see below).

 Users can inherite the `MemoryCallback` class to get notified when memory access happens.

+See [here](https://github.com/Inori/TinyDBR/blob/master/Translator/main.cpp) for an example.

 ### Limitations
 There are some limitations due to my own usage.